MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/production-about-production-orders.md

 - Back Flushing the Entire Order

 #### <a name="automatic-reporting---forward-flush-the-entire-order"></a>Automatic Reporting - Forward Flush the Entire Order
-If you forward flush the production order at the start of the job, the behavior of the program is very similar to a manual consumption.
+If you forward flush the production order at the start of the job, the behaviour of application is very similar to a manual consumption.
 The major difference is that consumption happens automatically.

 - The entire contents of the production BOM are consumed and deducted from inventory at the time the released production order is refreshed.
 - The consumption quantity is the quantity per assembly stated on the production BOM, multiplied by the number of parent items you are building.